swimmingly/yodrew.github.io/protocol.md

 I strongly believe in fasting.
 It is a cornerstone of hygiene.
 But I believe in keeping these two processes separate until regaining significant capacity.
 They seem to have opposite metabolic requirements.
 At first, healing in darkness is more psychical in nature, in fasting more physical.
 The activity of one supports the inactivity and resting of the other.
 I have tried both at the same time and it is very intense.
 I look forward to more, but for now, I am taking one at a time.
 I recommend the same to you till you receive strong clear opposite signals from your organism.

+##### conservation

+Here are ways to conserve energy for healing:

+- talk only if necessary.
+Chatting drains energy.
+- learn to write in darkness so you can communicate with a supporter and take notes on your experience.
+Use a notebook.
+Turn the page after writing or whenever you are in doubt about having turned it.
+Use your non-writing hand to cover the last line and guide your pen.
+- for a more concentrated experience, do a silent retreat
+- if you usually talk to yourself, catch yourself and stop
+- at first, my clients and I felt like leaving the facility quickly upon exiting the darkroom and throwing ourselves back into ordinary life.
+This was due to an unaccustomed increase in energy level and well-being.
+We had a sharpened sense of anticipation about our lives, feeling more in our bodies and ready to conquer the world.
+But rather than immediately re-enter regular life and probably end up blowing off this extra energy, it is better to recirculate it, absorb it, stabilize it.

+    So now the retreat continues after darkness with windows uncovered and doors opened during the day one day for every 2-3 darkened days.
+This gives time to re-orient to light and gravity.
+Take a walk, lie in the grass, look at nature, and reflect on what has happened.
+See [*format*](/format) and, in my blog, [post-retreat protocol](/blog/2012/12/post-retreat-protocol) for more about this.

 ##### support

 My ideas of support have evolved since my first retreat.
 Once a day, Finn brought me food and talked to me a few minutes.
 For my first clients, I did more of each, sometimes too much.
 I thought of myself as a facilitator.

 Then a client wanted to communicate with notes and clapping in response to my questions.
 One clap meant no; two, yes; three, repeat the question.
 His retreat was up to him and he knew it.
 He just wanted mechanical support.

 I liked this a lot.
 It eased my worries and helped me trust in life more.
 I started thinking of myself as a supporter.
-I later retreated without support and much preferred the solitude.
+I later retreated without support and much preferred the solitude and lack of interruption

 I and my clients generally liked having a supporter for our first retreats.
 We found it reassuring to say a few words to someone each day.
 But then, none of us had this book!
-You only need someone to bring you food if you retreat longer than four days; with good planning, eight.
-It's common sense to have a fully charged cellphone and someone nearby to call in case of emergency.
-If you do have a supporter, here are the conditions:
+You only need someone to bring you food if you retreat longer than four days; with good planning, maybe you could go eight.
+It's common sense to have a fully charged cellphone or walkie-talkie and someone nearby to call in case of emergency.
+This is a minimal level of support.
+If you have an active supporter, here are the conditions:

 - duties and qualifications.
 A supporter:
     - has read this book, understanding the basic ideas of hygiene; expertise is not required